5 min read

 Forward fold: Get your circulation going and stretch out your lower back and hips.

-Knees to chest: By relaxing the lower back and abdominal muscles, this pose also relieves tension and reduces pain.
+Knees to chest: By relaxing the lower back and abdominal muscles, this pose also relieves tension and reduces period pain.

 Savasana: Okay, so this one is the best, right?
 Take some time in this pose to focus on your breath, quiet the mind, and give your mind and body a little space.

 You’ve done your stretches, your bedroom is basically Antarctica, but you’re still spending your period stumbling around bleary-eyed, fueled entirely by coffee and office kitchen donuts.
 Not ideal.
-Though your most sleepy self is the most apparent *during* your period, it’s still important to establish good sleep habits throughout the month.
-If you aren’t sure when you are most sleepless, you might find it helpful to keep a sleep diary for a few months to check whether your period is actually affecting your sleep patterns.
+Though your most sleepy self is the most apparent *during* your period, it’s still important to establish good quality sleep habits throughout the month.
+If you aren’t sure when you are most sleepless, you might find it helpful to keep a sleep diary for a few months to check whether your period is actually affecting your quality sleep patterns.

 This is one you’ve all heard before, but keep your bed for sleeping (and sex!) and limit your screen use before bed (I know, I know, but it *actually* works).
 I know a lot of us treat our beds like a home office, but Harvard Medical School scientists have found that specific wavelengths of light suppress sleep-inducing hormone melatonin in the brain.
 So keep your emailing, scrolling, and yup, even Netflix-ing to an area outside of your bed (or at least give yourself an hour or so before you sleep that’s screen free!).